 Strings in Ruby may be either single or double quoted.
 Single quoted strings will not be evaluated in Ruby,

-other than two special back-slash notation expressions: \
+other than two special back-slash notation expressions: \ and '.
+Double quoted

 strings will be evaluated for expression subsitution, and will obey back-slash notation the way most C, C++, and